-Shower Of Gold is a spectacular flowering tree originating in India, its distribution scattered over most of the subcontinent, where it occurs in both dry and moist deciduous forests.
+Shower Of Gold is a spectacular flowering tree originating from India, its distribution scattered over most of the subcontinent, where it occurs in both dry and moist deciduous forests.

 It is typically 10 to 15 m (30 to 50) tall, usually with a single trunk, though is occasionally multi-trunked, and develops a moderately branched crown of variable shape, from narrow to round or wide-spreading, depending on the growing conditions.
 The bark smooth and yellowish when young becoming dark grey, cracked and flaking off in patches on older trees.

-While the new leaves are emerging the tree bursts into bloom, producing masses of bright yellow flowers held in long, hanging clusters.
-They are followed by thin, round cigar-shaped seedpods up to 70 cm (2.3 ft) long.
-Near black when ripe, they persist unopened on the tree for months.
+Around the same time as the new leaves emerge, the tree bursts into bloom, producing masses of bright yellow flowers held in long, pendant clusters.
+These are followed by thin, cigar-shaped seedpods up to 70 cm (2.3 ft) long.
+Green when young, they become near black when mature and persist unopened on the tree for months.

 It produces a heavy wood, averaging out at around 800 kgs per cubic meter with brick-red heartwood and moderate natural resistance to decay.
 Although this puts it in the durable hardwood class, the logs mostly come in diameters too small for sawing into planks.
 The roundwood is cut for poles and posts, turnery, tool handles, firewood and is made into charcoal.